John Dewey High School (21K540)

 Health Professions, Science & Math

-Our pre-med academy will prepare you for work in the healthcare field.
-Students will explore a range of careers, acquire 21st century employability skills including financial literacy, earn paid work- based learning opportunities and early college credits and credentials, engage in 1-1 advising and will graduate prepared for college and/or careers in NYCs growing healthcare industry.
+Our Pre-Med academy will prepare you for work in the healthcare field and allow you the opportunity to become a licensed NYSEMT upon completion.
+Students will explore a range of careers, acquire 21st century employability skills including financial literacy, earn paid work- based learning opportunities and early college credits and credentials, engage in 1:1 advising and will graduate prepared for college and/or careers in NYCs growing healthcare industry.
 The Pre-Med Academy also equips students with knowledge and competencies that allow them to excel in college pre-med and health professional programs.
-Students experience an immersive clinical internship, study anatomy, medical technology, medical ethics, and take AP and college-level courses.
-Students graduate with certifications in CPR, first aid, and others accredited by the American Red Cross.
-All applicants are interviewed; information available at premed@johndeweyhighschool.org
+Students experience an immersive clinical internship, study anatomy, medical technology, emergency medical training, and take AP and college-level pathway courses.
+Students have the opportunity to graduate with certifications in CPR, first aid, and others accredited by the American Red Cross, as well as NYSEMT.
+For additional information please email Kgattuso@schools.nyc.gov.
+Our Pre-Med Academy is part of FRNYC and follows a specific 8 course sequence.

 Method: